4305 N Garfield St # 221 Midland, TX 79705

 Custom oral appliances are alternative devices to Continuous Positive Airway Pressure Machines (CPAP).
 Oral devices are more portable and comfortable for patients to use.
 Patients no longer have to deal with bulky and loud CPAP machines to treat their sleep apnea.

 To create oral appliances for his patients, Dr. Courter will first take dental impressions of their teeth.
 We will send these impressions to our dental lab to fabricate the custom-fit device.
 At your second appointment, our dentist will fit you with the new sleep apnea appliance.
-He will make sure it fits comfortably before you leave our office.
+He’ll make sure it fits comfortably before you leave our office.

 For the appliance to be effective, all you have to do is simply wear it overnight while you sleep.
 Oral appliances keep the airway open so you can breathe easily without restrictions.
-They are a great option for patients who want to improve their sleep apnea but cannot tolerate using a CPAP machine.
+They’re a great option for patients who want to improve their sleep apnea but cannot tolerate using a CPAP machine.

 Naturally Treat Sleep Apnea at Home